arnav-jain1/Fall_2024/EECS_678/5- Sync.md

 ![[Pasted image 20241021142700.png]]
 Similar to before
 S should always be 1 or 0
+Only one process waiting at a time, it will wait until the other process gets to the signal

 Desirables
 	Mutual exclusion: maintained because only at once